 What are Senbei?

-This tasty rice cracker snack is usually savoury and often flavored with nori seaweed, sesame, and other traditional Japanese flavors.
-Senbei are commonly served alongside green tea for a lovely, tasty rice cracker snack.
+This tasty rice cracker snack is usually savory with a salty taste and often flavored with nori seaweed, sesame, and other traditional Japanese flavors.
+Your guests will love them (and so will you!).

 What Makes This Recipe Great